-- Q. Spray Boss Control Engages and disengages speed boss.
-Forward is engage and all the way back is disengage.
-When the lever is engaged it sets a stop for the accelerator.
-The accelerator pedal must be used to maintain this speed.
-To adjust speed use the knob on the end of the lever, counter clockwise increases speed and clockwise decreases speed.
-Disengage the lever and you will have full accelerator pedal range. - R. Cup Holder Holds standard cup. - S. Ground Speed (Cruise) Control Foot Switch When rocker switch is truned on and desired speed is obtained, push foot speed control switch to set cruise. - T. Master Boom Switch is used to override the master switch on the computer console of the spray systems. - U. Reverse / Accelerator Pedal This pedal controls ground speed.
+- R. Ground Speed (Cruise) Control Foot Switch When rocker switch is turned on and desired speed is obtained, push foot speed control switch to set cruise. (see below). - S. Master Boom Switch located on the left floorboard is used to override the master switch on the computer console of the spray systems.
+By pushing down it will turn on/off the booms.
+For the 440 System the Master Switch on the computer must be off for the master boom control switch to work. - S. Reverse / Accelerator Pedal This pedal controls ground speed.
 Press pedal to increase speed.
 Varying the amount of movement of the pedal will vary the ground speed.
 To activate Reverse, you lift up on the pedal with you toe.